-GGLABS and our good friends at plugg.ee labs will be at the Bay Area Maker Faire.
-Following the tradition started last year the event will be 3 days from May 20th to the 22nd.
+GGLABS and our good friends at FLIRC will be at the Bay Area Maker Faire.
+This year the faire will be 3 days from May 18th to the 20th.
+As usual Friday is dedicated to educators and makers while Saturday and Sunday are the general admission days.
 If you plan to attend the faire feel free to stop by and say hi.

 The Minipro TL866 is very popular among hobbyist because of its low price and ease of use.
 Its list of supported chips is however somewhat limited compared to more expensive professional programmers.
 The E2R16v2 adapter adds support for the ROM pinout compatible EPROM of the 27C400/800/160 and C322 series.

 GLINK-LT is a modern clone of the Commodore VIC-1011A RS232 User Port adapter for Commodore 8-bit computers.
 The adapter is fully supported by the standard Commodore BASIC at up to 2400 baud.
 Jumpers allow the card to be configured as a UP9600 for 9600 baud operation in Novaterm and Striketerm.
 A reset button and a 5V header are also provided for added convenience.